Build Your Savings Account With Ghost Payments

 The ghost payment method consists of these two simple steps:

-1) Pretend like you never finished paying off the aforementioned item(s).
+1) Pretend like you never finished paying off the aforementioned debt (medical bill, credit card, or loan).

-2) Continue making the monthly payment(s), but pay yourself instead of the creditor.
-Put the funds directly into a savings account or other investment account.
+2) Continue making the monthly payments, but pay yourself instead of the creditor.
+Put the funds you would have normally sent to the creditor directly into a savings account or other investment account.

 I Saved Money for the First Time Ever